Elizabeth Bay

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Elizabeth Bay is exceptionally high nationally.
-The median assessed income is $80,877 while the average income stands at $149,951.
+The median income is $80,877 and the average income stands at $149,951.
 This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $88,043 for the median and $163,237 for the average as of September 2025.
-According to 2021 Census figures, individual earnings rank at the 99th percentile nationally ($1,676 weekly), though household income ranks lower at the 73rd percentile.
-The earnings profile shows that 29.6% of locals (1,569 people) fall into the $1,500 - 2,999 category, reflecting patterns seen in the metropolitan region where 30.9% similarly occupy this range.
-A significant 35.9% earn above $3,000 weekly.
-High housing costs consume 19.1% of income, but strong earnings place disposable income at the 68th percentile and the area's SEIFA income ranking places it in the 10th decile.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $88,043 (median) and $163,237 (average) as of September 2025.
+According to the 2021 Census figures, individual earnings rank at the 99th percentile nationally ($1,676 weekly), though household income ranks lower at the 73rd percentile.
+The predominant earnings cohort spans 29.6% of locals (1,569 people) in the $1,500 - 2,999 category, reflecting patterns seen in the metropolitan region where 30.9% similarly occupy this range.
+Notably, 35.9% earn above $3,000 weekly, indicating pockets of prosperity that drive robust local economic activity.
+High housing costs consume 19.1% of income, yet strong earnings place disposable income at the 68th percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income